 Stratford’s culinary reputation is built on a solid foundation of producers, chefs and artisans working together to present the best of the area.
 I went on a culinary familiarization tour on April Fool’s Weekend (April 1-2, 2017), and suffice to say I was impressed on how much the food scene has grown in Stratford, Ontario.
 Aside from that, I also got to explore more of the city, visiting places I didn’t know about before.
+There are so many things to do in Stratford!

 Here are 10 Foodie Things To Do in Stratford in Spring: